All Episodes

 Now, this is buying into the most radical views.

-Why would you ever make fun of Americans' pronunciation of Al Qaeda after we lost 3,000 Americans on 9-11?
+Why would you ever make fun of Americans' pronunciation of al-Qaeda after we lost 3,000 Americans on 9-11?

 I don't want that.

-And I thought that the president really came out looking pretty well, and you know, Israel was being respectful and they were trying to reach out to our humanitarian level and gave her permission to visit her grandmother.
+And, you know, Israel was being respectful and they were trying to reach out to her on a humanitarian level and gave her permission to visit her grandmother.

 She's granted permission, then she grandstands and loudly proclaims she's not going to visit Israel.

-Uh you know, so it it gets pretty weird.
+You know, so it gets pretty weird.

 May God ruin him.

-Wow, wasn't that nice of the nice old grand sick old grandmother?
+Wasn't that nice of the nice old grand sick old grandmother?

 May God ruin him.